arnoo/clutch/README.md

 Anaphoric macros
 ----------------

-Theses are inspired by Paul Graham's book "On Lisp".
+These are inspired by Paul Graham's book "On Lisp".

 awith (form &rest body)
 Evaluates <body> with <it> bound to <form>.